ifzz/dr_ge/docs/PLUGINS.md

 plugin name is used to allow the engine to reference it by name for things like allowing config files to reference the plugin with human-readable names or whatnot.

+## For Developers
+Only a single plugin of each type is maintained in the main repository because because otherwise it just creates extra unnecessary code maintanence.
+If you would like to make your own plugin, you will need to maintain it in a separate repository.